Skip to main content

 {/if}

-Equivalent to Vue’s v-if / v-else or React’s ternary expressions.
+Equivalent to Vue’s v-if / v-else or React’s ternary operator.

 <script lang="ts">